Lighthouses of Saint Lucia

 of the Coconut Bay Resort came forward

 to fund restoration of the lighthouse; in return, the resort is advertising

 the station as a location for weddings.
 The restoration was delayed but finally occurred in 2011, and not a moment too soon: the lighthouse was in terrible condition at the time of Tom Willett's August 2010 photo.
-We don't know if the light has been or will be moved back into the lighthouse.
+In 2013, however, the lantern either fell or was removed; fragments of it lie on the ground in Gary Reid's July 2013 photo.
+We don't know if it has been or will be rebuilt.
 Meanwhile,

 the view is just as spectacular as advertised on many tourist websites.
 Located

 above Vieux-Fort on the southernmost tip of the island.
 Site open, tower closed.

 - Date unknown (station established 1843).
 Active; focal plane 15

 m (49 ft); quick-flashing white light.
 3 m (10 ft) steel post mounted

 atop a 1-story concrete building.
 The post is painted red; the building

 is painted in a black and white checkerboard pattern.
 Trabas has a photo by Rainer Arndt, a view from